somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 Key features here:
 - open can be toggled as a prop or via methods.
 - Slots provide layout flexibility (title, default, footer).
-- Consumers don't need to know how the modal works&mdash;they just fill the slots.
+- Consumers don't need to know how the modal works.
+They just fill the slots.

 ### Exposing Methods for Programmatic Control
 Stencil allows you to expose methods on custom elements: